ang3lkar/ang3lkar/README.md

 I am a firm believer of the compound gains of continually fixing the small things.

 ⚡ Fun fact: I ♥ making playlists on Spotify.
-I have written [cafe51](https://chrome.google.com/webstore/detail/cafe51/kbchbhcmhbplafabgblflanjcjgokgln?), a simple Chrome extension to help me on that.
 You can find the fruits of my labor on https://groove-mx.vercel.app

 <!--
 **ang3lkar/ang3lkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.